-Have you ever tried to log into your Raspberry Pi via SSH and were denied because the IP address couldn’t be found?
+Have you ever tried logging in to your Raspberry Pi via SSH and were denied because the IP address couldn’t be found?
 Do you have to scan your network every time you connect to find your local IP address?
-If the IP address of your Raspberry Pi changes all the time, it’s because you’re using a dynamic IP.
-If you want your Raspberry Pi to have an IP address that doesn’t change automatically, assign it a static IP address.
+If the IP address of your Raspberry Pi changes all the time, it’s because you’re using a dynamic IP address.
+If you want your Pi to have an IP address that doesn’t change automatically, assign it a static IP address.
 With a static IP, you can be sure that the same IP will work each and every time.
-In this article, I’ll show you how to configure a static IP address using a clean installation of Raspbian Jessie and Raspbian Jessie Lite, but this should work with newer versions of Raspbian Wheezy as well.
-However, since there are pros and cons to each type of IP, lets first talk about why you would want a static IP vs. a dynamic IP.

-Dynamic IP’s are good to use if you are concerned about security.
-If a hacker gets access to your IP address, you will be less vulnerable to attack since your IP changes frequently.
+Dynamic IP’s are good to use if you’re concerned about security.
+If a hacker gets access to your IP address, you’ll be less vulnerable to attack since your IP changes frequently.
 A dynamic IP can change every time you log in, or only at certain intervals.
 A program installed on your network router called the dynamic host configuration protocol (DHCP), automatically changes and assigns new dynamic IP addresses to computers on your network.

 A static IP (as you could probably tell by the name) is one that doesn’t change.
-This makes them more reliable when using services that depend on a stable internet connection, like online gaming, VOIP, or remote access applications.
-With a static IP, you’ll be able to use the same IP address every time you connect to your Pi via SSH or remote desktop applications.
+This makes it more reliable when using services that depend on a stable internet connection, like online gaming, VOIP, or remote desktop applications.
+With a static IP, you’ll be able to use the same IP address every time you connect to your Pi.

 Setting up a Static IP on the Raspberry Pi

-Before starting, make sure you have already set up and configured a way to access the command prompt.
-Check out our tutorials, How to Set Up WiFi on the Raspberry Pi and How to Set Up a Raspberry Pi Without a Monitor or Keyboard to see how to do that if you haven’t already.
+Before starting, make sure you’ve already set up and configured a way to access the command prompt.
+Check out our tutorials How to Set Up WiFi on the Raspberry Pi and How to Set Up a Raspberry Pi Without a Monitor or Keyboard to see how to do that if you haven’t already.